realtnt/golden-square-solo-project/README.md

 For **user story 3**, I created the `Order` class.
 It uses a `Customer` object to take the customer's details and it has a `submit` method which marks the order as submitted.
 In a future implementation, `submit` could also be used to send the order to a back office UI used by the kitchen staff.
 As before, there's a formatter class: `OrderFormatter` used to show the itemised receipt with a grand total along with other details. (date, time, etc)

-For **user story 4**, I utilized the Twilio platform.
+For **user story 4**, I utilised the Twilio platform.
 I created the `TwilioService` class which handles the connection and sends the SMS using the Twilio API.
 The `TextSender` class creates another layer of abstraction, essentially decoupling the Twilio API calls from the rest of the system.
 `DeliveryTextFormatter` creates the message to be sent via SMS.
 It extracts the order time from an `Order` object that is passed to it and uses the `DeliveryTime` class' `get_delivery_time` method to calculate an ETA for the order.
 The `get_delivery_time` method in its current form, simply adds a default waiting time depending on the current time.
 This method could have been added to the `Order` class, but future implementations could be taking into account pending orders, the day of the week, time, etc, so it could potentially bloat the `Order` class with functionality that is not strictly related to the order process.